oduwsdl/odusci-etd-template/README.md

 Note that using this template removes the requirement that you submit a "journal model" with your thesis or dissertation, as noted on the College of Sciences [Check-in Sheet](https://www.odu.edu/sites/default/files/documents/check-in.pdf).
 You just need to check the box on the form that you have used the LaTeX template.

+For more information on the review process, see the [College of Sciences Thesis & Dissertation Review Procedures](https://www.odu.edu/sci/students/graduate/thesis).

 ## Before You Begin

 - Please refrain from altering the spacing on any of the pages, as it is specified according to the guidelines provided by the College of Science.